falcosecurity/falco-website/content/en/docs/plugins/developers-guide.md

 ### Required vs Optional Functions

 Some API functions are required, while others are optional.
 If a function is optional, the plugin can choose to not define the function at all.
-The framework will note that the function is not defined and use a default behavior.
+The framework will note that the function is not defined and will use default behavior.
 For optional functions, the default behavior is described below.

 ### Memory Returned Across the API is Owned By the Plugin